Modern slavery statement for financial year 31st August 2025

 aforementioned companies or in any part of our business.

-human trafficking is not taking place anywhere in our supply chains.
+ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-This will be sent to all companies who will be expected to positively affirm their commitment
+All companies will be expected to positively affirm their commitment to the contents of the

-to the contents of the Modern Slavery Act and ensure strict compliance with our service
+Modern Slavery Act and ensure strict compliance with our service agreements.

-“compliance with laws and policies” clause.
+laws and policies” clause.

 Where appropriate, company audits will be conducted.